 Wittingslow, Ryan.
-What Art Does: An Affordance Account of Artistic Meaning.
+What Art Does: Using Philosophy of Technology to Talk About Art.
 Rowman & Littlefield International, under contract.

 Articles & Book Chapters